Tree Assistance Fund

 - An invoice and certification of the work is then provided to Council by the arborist.

 - Funds paid.

-The Council has established a panel of suitably qualified and experienced arborists (details available on request) from whom applicants may seek advice in relation to an application.
 If the application is approved in principle by the Council, the arborist may then undertake the maintenance works, thereafter providing certification of the works and proof of payment, so that agreed reimbursement may be made to the applicant.